-The positive sequence and zero sequence line impedance values, corresponding to settings Sect1R1, Sect1X1, Sect1R0 and Sect1X0 are required in order to perform impedance calculations.
-The total line length should also be introduced in setting Sect1Length, so that it is possible to convert the information from $\Omega$ to length units.
+For each line section, the positive sequence and zero sequence line impedance values, corresponding to settings SectxR1, SectxR0 and SectxX0 (x = 1, 2 or 3) are required in order to perform impedance calculations.
+If a parallel line is to be considered, the corresponding mutual resistance SectxRm and reactance SectxXm should be adequately set for each section.
+The total line section length should also be introduced in setting SectxLength, so that it is possible to convert the information from $\Omega$ to length units.
 The setting DistanceUnit enables the user to choose how to introduce the line length: in km or mile.